wowsignal-io/android-tools/README.md

 ## I have multiple devices and...

 I gotcha - set `ANDROID_SERIAL` or pass the serial you want to use to the script as the first argument.

+## Waaa!
+It takes a long time to download all the dependencies!

+Only the first time, fam.